danielballoch/danielballoch/src/pages/projects/pascoes-plumbing/pascoes-plumbing.md

 image: "./pascoes-thumbnail.png"
 date: "2020-03-27"
 title: "Pascoes Plumbing"
-service: "Discovery, Web Design"
+service: "Discovery, Web Design & Development"
 published: true
 tags: ['Brand Identity', 'Ecommerce',]

+intro1: "
-intro1: "This project was for a local plumbing company starting up, unfortunatly the owner ran into some issues around covid-19 so it has been postponed at this stage, however I have finished the full design and completing the site would just be a matter of putting it into code.
+This project was for a local plumbing company starting up right here in Hamilton.
+Unfortunatly the owner has decided to shut down shop with issues arriving around covid, however I went ahead and completed the website for my own learning.
+The full site is live at https://pascoes.danielballoch.com/ and complete with CMS Integration, meaning site content such as contact information or any other site copy can be easily updated without a developer or any stress.
 "

 intro2: "